 Lower the Thermostat

 Take a trip out to the garage or down to the basement to see what temperature your hot water heater is currently set at.
 If the thermostat is set above 120 degrees Fahrenheit, bump it back.
-You'll save 3-5% for every 10-degree reduction, and you'll reduce your family's risk of burns.
+You'll save 3-5 percent for every 10-degree reduction, and you'll reduce your family's risk of burns.

 02 of 11

 Fix Leaky Faucets

 Have a leaky faucet that you've been putting off fixing?
 Then consider this: a faucet with a slow leak (that's 60 drips per minute) wastes 3,153 gallons of water per year.
 If that leak happens to be coming from the hot water tap, you're not only paying for that wasted water but also the energy it took to heat it.
 Youch!